National Astronomical Observatory (Chile): Cerro El Roble Station

-Cerro El Roble Station (Estación Astronómica de Cerro El Roble, also known as Cerro El Roble Observatory; obs. code: 805), is a site of Chile's National Astronomical Observatory located on Cerro El Roble, a mountain on the border between Santiago Metropolitan Region and Valparaíso Region.
+Cerro El Roble Station (Estación Astronómica de Cerro El Roble, also known as Cerro El Roble Observatory; observatory code: 805), is a site of Chile's National Astronomical Observatory located on Cerro El Roble, a mountain on the border between Santiago Metropolitan Region and Valparaíso Region.
 The observatory building sits at an elevation of 2200 m and is approximately 63 km northwest of Santiago.
 It was built by the University of Chile in 1967 to house a 70 cm Maksutov telescope provided by the Soviet Union, which began operating in 1968.

 Maipú Radio Observatory

 Maipú Radio Observatory (Spanish: Radio Observatorio de Maipú - ROM, or Observatorio Radioastronomico de Maipú) was a remote site of OAN located in the commune of Maipú southwest of Santiago.
-It was inaugurated in 1959 and closed in 2000, was an important center of research in radioastronomy in Chile, pioneer in America Latina.
-In collaboration with the University of Florida and the Carnegie Institution, they built long-length wave telescopes that allowed significant research to be carried out, including the first VLBI trans-hemispheric north-south.
-During its operation, it developed advanced instruments and carried out cable surveys of the sky at 45 MHz, contributing to the training of engineers in the field.
-In the 1980s, the observatory became involved in millimetric wave astronomy, producing the first map of CO (1-0) of the Southern Galaxy.
-His legacy endures through current projects related to millimetric wave receptors and the development of new technologies to improve the sensitivity of those receptors.
 One long-wavelength telescope was built by OAN and the University of Florida, and another by OAN and the Carnegie Institution.
 Observing began at the site in 1959, and it was closed in 2000.